-The following is a brief synopsis of the statistical analysis for the fiscal year 2014/15.
+The following is a brief synopsis of the statistical analysis for the fiscal year 2015/16.

-- Statistically we now have ten (10) years of data that is comparable in that we have gathered the same data. - The total value of contracts awarded by the GN decreased by 18% from 2013/14 to 2014/15.
-The ratio of contracts awarded to Nunavut firms decreased from 10% to 4% of the total value and contracts awarded to Inuit firms decreased by 8%.
-Contracts to Other firms increased by 14%. - The value of contracts to Inuit Firms decreased by 34%, the value to Nunavut firms decreased by 68% and the value to Other firms increased by 5%. - The number of contracts awarded is up by 4.9% from 2013/14 to 2014/15. - It should be noted that many companies have both Inuit Firm status and Nunavut Business status.
-For the purposes of this report, companies with this shared status are classified as Inuit. - The number of contracts awarded to Inuit Firms increased by 1%, and the number of contracts to Nunavut Businesses increased by 12% while the total number of contracts awarded to other increased by 6.4%. - As the volume of contracts has increased by 4.9%, it is interesting to note that, the volume of contracts awarded to Other firms has grown by 6.4% in comparison.
-The volume to combined Inuit and Nunavut increased by 1.8%. - Over the last eight years, the volume of contracts awarded to Other firms continues to increase.
-Over the last eight years, since 2007/08, the volume of contracts has increased by 39% while the volume awarded to "Other" has increased by 72%.
-The volume to Inuit has increased by 6% and Nunavut has decreased by 42%. - Over the seven years, since 2007/08, the value of contracts has increased by 49% while the value awarded to "Other" has increased by 57%.
-The value awarded to "Inuit Firms" has increased by 56%.
-Inuit owned Construction firms in Nunavut have grown to a strong industry winning consistantly over 60% of Construction contracts.
-The growth and strength of Inuit owned Construction companies fuels the strong growth in the value of contracts awarded to Inuit owned firms. - A seven year trend analysis (from 2007/08 to 2013/14) shows Inuit and Nunavut firms combined win an average of 40% of volume and 46% of the value of all contract dollars and Other wins 60% of volume and 54% of value.
-However the 2014/15 figures show a break in the trend.
-In 2014/15, Inuit and Nunavut firms combined have won only 31% of the volume and 36% of the value of contract dollars and Other wins 68% of volume and 64% of value. - The majority of the value and volume of contracts in the categories of Architectural and Engineering, Consulting Services and Service Contracts are awarded to Other (non-Inuit or Nunavut) firms.
-Inuit and Nunavut firms are more successful at winning contracts for Major and Minor Construction, Air Charters and Purchase Orders. - Inuit and Nunavut firms combined (8 year trend) typically win a large volume of contracts in the categories of Minor Construction and Maintenance Services, Air Charters and Construction; and a lower volume in the categories of Architectural/Engineering, Service Contracts and Consulting Services. - Combined Inuit and Nunavut firms win more contracts with a value of less than \$25,000.
+- Statistically we now have eleven (11) years of data that is comparable in that we have gathered the same data. - The total value of contracts awarded by the GN increased by 38% from 2014/15 to 2015/16.
+The ratio of contracts awarded to Nunavut firms decreased from 4% to 3% of the total value and contracts awarded to Inuit firms increased by 17%.
+Contracts to Other firms decreased by 16%. - The value of contracts to Inuit Firms increased by 112%, the value to Nunavut firms decreased slightly by 2% and the value to Other firms increased by almost 4%. - The number of contracts awarded is down slightly by 1% from 2014/15 to 2015/16. - It should be noted that many companies have both Inuit Firm status and Nunavut Business status.
+For the purposes of this report, companies with this shared status are classified as Inuit. - The number of contracts awarded to Inuit Firms increased by 10%, and the number of contracts to Nunavut Businesses increased by 66% while the total number of contracts awarded to Other decreased by 9%. - As the volume of contracts has decreased by 1%, it is interesting to note that, the volume of contracts awarded to Other firms has decreased by 9% in comparison.
+The volume to combined Inuit and Nunavut increased by 15%. - Over the last ten years, since 2006/07, the volume of contracts has increased by 88% while the volume awarded to "Other" has increased by 57%.
+The volume to Inuit has increased by 52% and Nunavut has increased by 71%. - Over the last ten years, since 2006/07, Inuit Firms win 33% of the volume and 40% of the value of contracts.
+Nunavut Firms win 6% of the volume and 7% of the value of contracts.
+Other firms win 63% of the volume and 53% of the value of contracts. - The majority of the value and volume of contracts in the categories of Architectural and Engineering, Consulting Services and Service Contracts are awarded to Other (non Inuit or Nunavut) firms.
+Inuit and Nunavut firms are more successful at winning contracts for Major and Minor Construction, Air Charters and Purchase Orders. - Inuit and Nunavut firms combined (9 year trend) typically win a large volume of contracts in the categories of Minor Construction and Maintenance Services, Air Charters and Construction; and a lower volume in the categories of Architectural/Engineering, Service Contracts and Consulting Services. - Combined Inuit and Nunavut firms win more contracts with a value of less than \$25,000.
 As the value of contracts increases, the proportionate number of contracts Inuit and Nunavut firms win declines.
-This trend has been consistent over the past eight years.

-The average distribution of the volume of contracts awarded according to value categories has been largely consistent over the past 4 years.
+This trend has been consistent over the past eight years. - The average distribution of the volume of contracts awarded according to value categories has been largely consistent over the past 5 years.

 <=\$25,000 50%

 >\$25,000 to <=\$100,000 30%

->\$100.000 20%
+>\$100,000 20%